 • don’t turn on your internet unless you need that for your work

-• tell yourself, you just need to do it for 10 minutes.
+• tell yourself you just need to do it for 10 minutes.

 Whether it’s exercising or updating your resume you just need to get yourself started.
 It’s fine if you can only do it for 10 minutes but usually you’ll find that once you’ve started, you’ll keep going for much longer than that.

 I can give you a personal example.
 Some days I find it hard to write articles.
 Even to think about what I’m going to write about can be a struggle.
 I would be far easier to see if I can find some free articles to post.
-But, then that’s not what I want for my site.
+But that’s not what I want for my site.
 I want it to be original content that you can’t find anywhere else.
 It’s work though.
 The reward for me after I do the work is the satisfaction and fulfillment of the finished page.
 I couldn’t get that if I just used a free article.
 It’s worth it but it does require effort and good old elbow grease.

-The other thing that can happen when you’ve been working towards your goal for awhile, is that it starts to lose it’s newness and excitement.
+The other thing that can happen when you’ve been working towards your goal for awhile is that it starts to lose its newness and excitement.
 This is when it’s important to keep reviewing the benefits of what you’re doing and keep the end result in mind.
 And remember to congratulate yourself on how far you have come and how well you’re doing.
 Just keep going, step by step.

 2. Leaving the Comfort Zone:

 On the way to your new life, you’re probably learning new things.
 It can be tough to push yourself out of your comfort zone again and again.
 It’s far easier to sink back into old habits.
 That’s not what you ultimately want though.
-It’s important to remember than soon your new habits will be your comfort zone.
+It’s important to remember that soon your new habits will be your comfort zone.
 It just takes a little bit of time to get there.
 It will be rewarding to have these new tools that keep pushing you to becoming better and better.

 3. Not Knowing What To Do Next: